 Through the Capital Semester program, TFAS brings students from across the U.S. and world to Washington for 15 weeks.
 Students will earn 12 credits from George Mason University, be placed in an internship within their fields of interest, and live in furnished apartments in the Capitol Hill neighborhood, just blocks from the Library of Congress and U.S. Capitol.

-The spring semester focuses on public policy and international affairs, while the fall semester’s theme is Leadership and the American Presidency.
-The fall program is sponsored in conjunction with the Ronald Reagan Institute.
+The fall semester focuses public policy and international affairs, while the spring semester’s theme is Leadership and the American Presidency.
+The spring program is sponsored in conjunction with the Ronald Reagan Institute.

 Our international programs are 2-3 week cross-cultural academic experiences bringing together students from around the world.
 Programs are offered in Prague, Czech Republic, Hong Kong and Santiago, Chile.
 More information can be found at www.TFASinternational.org.